Free Contrast-to-Noise Ratio Estimator Tool

 The etymology and meaning of methyl, ethyl, propyl, butyl

 Chemistry study often feels like learning a new language due to its extensive vocabulary.
 Understanding word origins can greatly improve memory retention.
 Early chemistry nomenclature includes memorizing roots like methyl, ethyl, propyl, and butyl, representing 1 to 4 carbon chains in functional groups.
 This article offers a thorough explanation for those studying or interested in the origins of these roots.
-For more information including explanation of the diagrams, see Structure of Organic Molecules.
+For more information, including an explanation of the diagrams, see Structure of Organic Molecules.

 Continue reading “The etymology and meaning of methyl, ethyl, propyl, butyl”